 To accomplish this, Pontoon has designated a Diversity Consultant for each of the five regions.
 These team members are dedicated to developing and executing diversity strategies within their region.
 They also work closely with the client’s devoted diversity leaders.
 The client currently has seven separate employee diversity groups which were created to promote the hiring, retention, and growth of diverse talent.
 This case study will focus on North America where stakeholders and diversity groups are most engaged.
-The team’s focus in 2019 will be continual enhancements and launch of shared best practices internally to improve global numbers.
+The team’s focus in 2019 was to complete enhancements and share best practices internally to improve global numbers.

 To bring more female applicants in to the pipeline, Pontoon has a targeted list of diversity job boards, social media sites, and networking groups that we engage with.
 We research and recommend universities with strong female engineering populations for the client to partner with.
 We’ve tagged Silver Medallist diversity candidates in the ATS so they can be easily sourced for the next open role.
 Employee referrals are typically a strong source for gender diversity, so we’ve partnered with the client to create a specific referral bonus to encourage more recommendations.